Frequently Asked Questions

 Yes, for three reasons:

-Third, unlike many employer-provided plans, this coverage is yours to keep without interruption, even if you change jobs or become self-employed.
-This plan adds an extra layer of protection that you control and it can move with you throughout your career.
+Third, unlike many employer-provided insurance plans, this coverage is yours to keep without interruption, even if you change jobs or become self-employed.
+This coverage adds an extra layer of protection that you control and it can move with you throughout your career.

 What does "own specialty" coverage mean?

-Some disability plans limit their definition of 'total disability' to the inability to work in any occupation.
+Some disability insurance programs limit their definition of 'total disability' to the inability to work in any occupation.
 This means you might not be eligible for benefits if you are sick or injured but still able to work in another profession.

 You will be considered totally disabled if you are unable to perform the material and substantial duties of your medical specialty as a result of a covered illness, injury or organ donation, and are not gainfully employed in an alternate, comparable occupation.
 House or hospital confinement is not required to be eligible for benefits, but you must be under the care of a physician.